flunge/flunge.github.io/_posts/Technical/2016-08-15-guideline-to-make-blog.markdown

 ```
 cd $BLOG # $BLOG is the directory of the blog on your local machine
-git add --all # track all modified files
+git add . # track all modified files
 git commit -m "First update" # Submit all modified files with message "First update"
 git push origin master # Upload the submitted files to Github
 ```

 Wait for a while and refresh your website.
 You should see a brand new page with your first post.

 ~ The blog is created! ~

 ## Create .github.io